Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Introduction

-Motivated by these considerations, here we consider a two‐component Fermi gas in a two-dimensional static square optical lattice.~The Fermi gas is coupled dispersively to a single-mode optical cavity and pumped by a transverse coherent laser field (Fig.\,\ref{fig:sys}a)).~Considering a sufficiently deep lattice, we derive an extended Hubbard model with cavity‐mediated density–density long‐range interactions to describe the system.~We consider a balanced configuration, where we assume that the densities of the two fermionic components are equal and that no magnetic order emerges in the system.~In this setting, we find that the self-organized checkerboard density-wave phase competes with homogeneous paramagnetic metallic (Fermi liquid) and Mott insulating phases (Fig.\,\ref{fig:sys}b)).~The global range of the cavity-mediated interactions justifies their static mean-field decoupling, as demonstrated for bosonic systems coupled to a cavity in \cite{piazza2013bose}.~This approach has proven to be effective in characterizing the phase transitions in such systems \cite{PhysRevA.87.051604,dogra2016phase,niederle2016ultracold,panas2017spectral}.~Our analysis of the resulting problem is based on real-space Dynamical Mean-Field Theory (RDMFT) \cite{snoek2008antiferromagnetic}, which maps the full Hubbard model onto a set of effective single-impurity problems which are coupled via a self-consistency condition.~This method allows us to characterize the phases of the system for different parameter values and to investigate the transitions between them.
+Motivated by these considerations, we consider a two‐component Fermi gas in a two-dimensional static square optical lattice dispersively coupled to a single-mode optical cavity and transversely pumped by a coherent laser field [Fig.\,\ref{fig:sys}(a)].~The system is described by an extended Hubbard model with cavity‐mediated density-density long‐range interactions.~We consider a balanced configuration, where the densities of the two fermionic components are equal and no magnetic order emerges in the system.~The global range of the cavity-mediated interactions justifies their static mean-field decoupling, as demonstrated for bosonic systems coupled to a cavity in \cite{piazza2013bose}.~This approach has proven to be effective in characterizing the phase transitions in such systems \cite{PhysRevA.87.051604,dogra2016phase,niederle2016ultracold,panas2017spectral}.~We analyze the resulting problem using real-space dynamical mean-field theory (RDMFT) \cite{snoek2008antiferromagnetic}, a method that allows us to characterize the competing phases and their transitions across parameter regimes.~We study the phase transitions both at quarter- and half-filling characterizing the competition between self-organized checkerboard density-wave phase, homogeneous paramagnetic metallic (Fermi liquid) and Mott insulating phases [Fig.\,\ref{fig:sys}(b)].